| SHIP NOTES: (Sources: Jordan, Gentile) | |||

 ![]() |

-Unless specifically noted, all photos, text and content Copyright © 2005 by Paul M. Hudy
+Unless specifically noted, all photos, text and content Copyright © Paul M. Hudy